For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 The College of Arts and Sciences has taken numerous steps to educate, engage, and advocate for our learning community and those we serve.
 The charge of the Faculty Council, a conduit between the College of Arts and Sciences (CoAS) faculty and its leadership, is to focus on a broad range of Diversity, Equity and Inclusion (DEI) issues.
 Each of our 13 academic departments and affiliated centers has convened diversity councils and committees.

-The Drexel College of Arts and Sciences’ BRIDGE program —Build Relationships in Diverse Group Experiences— seeks to foster community among first-year students of color and ease their transition into college life.
-Launched from a seed gift made by Mrs. Carole Gardner Dodson (Drexel CoAS Humanities and Social Sciences, ’71), the BRIDGE program builds a welcoming community that nurtures growth among underrepresented minority students in the College of Arts and Sciences.
-Research shows programs like BRIDGE improve students’ quality of life, grades, and graduation rates, and ensures that they are well-positioned for success after graduation.
+The Drexel College of Arts and Sciences’ BRIDGE program —Build Relationships in Diverse Group Experiences— fosters community among first-year students and supports their transition into college life.
+The BRIDGE program builds a welcoming community that nurtures growth among underrepresented minority, first-generation, and PELL grant-eligible students in the College of Arts and Sciences.
+Research shows programs like BRIDGE improve students’ quality of life, GPAs, retention and graduation rates while ensuring that they are well-positioned for success after graduation.
+The BRIDGE program at the College of Arts and Sciences was launched with a seed gift from distinguished Drexel alum Mrs. Carole Gardner Dodson, Humanities and Social Sciences, ’71.

 Laurie Zinberg, Senior Academic Adviser, Drexel University College of Arts and Sciences